 Also, immediately filing another bankruptcy will limit your automatic stay in the new case.
 Here’s how.

-In that case, you will need to file a motion to extend or impose the automatic stay in your new bankruptcy and explain to the court your reasons for filing multiple cases.
+In either situation, you can file a motion to extend or impose the automatic stay in your new bankruptcy.
+You’ll need to be prepared to explain to the court the need for multiple cases.